Description

 Warnings

-Vitamin D has interactions with anticonvulsants, antacids, digoxin, calcium channel blockers, estrogen, and diuretics.
-Excess vitamin D from supplements can lead to toxicity, causing hypercalcemia, which may result in kidney damage.
+Vitamin D interacts with anticonvulsants, antacids, digoxin, calcium channel blockers, estrogen, and diuretics.
+Excess vitamin D supplementation may lead to toxicity, causing hypercalcemia, which can result in kidney damage.

 Food Sources